The Theft of Sunlight by Intisar Khanani

 A Land of Permanent Goodbyes by Atia Abawi

-Genres: Realistic Fiction, War
+Genres: Contemporary, War

 Tareq lives in Syria with his loving family, taking care of his siblings while his father sells food in the market–until the bombs strike.
 He, his father, and his younger sister are the only survivors, and they have no choice but to begin the sorrowful journey as refugees, passing through an ever-changing landscape with other people who are abandoning their homes, whether by choice or fate.
 First attempting to go to Raqqa, where they have extended family, the family soon finds Raqqa is a stronghold for Daesh, the militant group claiming to follow Islam, yet who really exist only to enable violence and intolerance.
 Forced to leave quickly, can Tareq and his family successfully flee the violence?